 So you’re interested in Infinity!
 Welcome to what I think is the best miniature game and best community!
-As with everything else on the Internet, you’ll find a lot of opinions and feels about various Infinity-related things.
+This page was last updated May 14, 2020 to include discussion of Code One!

 This article should get help you get started, but what you’ll really want to do is get in touch with your local community.
 Corvus Belli has a group of volunteers that love the game and love to teach it!
 We’re called Warcors, and you can find all of us by clicking on the world map here: